UC Berkeley is Now Generating 1MW of Power From the Sun

 Solar Locations on Campus:

 - The rooftop solar panels on MLK Student Union replace (and expand) an older less productive system.
-The solar array on new the Eshleman Hall will add even more green power to the Lower Sproul complex.
-Together these two systems will produce 150,000 kWh solar electricity for the buildings.
+The solar array on new the Eshleman Hall add even more green power to the Lower Sproul complex.
+Together these two systems produce 150,000 kWh solar electricity annually for the buildings.

-- Recreation Sports large field house roof offers space for an array that will produce 340,000 kWh of solar power, providing close to one-third of the buildings electricity needs.
+- Recreation Sports large field house roof offers space for an array that produces 340,000 kWh of solar power, providing close to one-third of the buildings electricity needs.
 See the realtime production.

-- The University Village carport solar system will produce 700,000 kWh of carbon-free solar electricity each year, providing 20% of the power needs of the village.
+- The University Village carport solar system is built to produce 700,000 kWh of carbon-free solar electricity each year, providing 20% of the power needs of the village.
 See the realtime production.

 These sites were selected because they meet the physical requirements for solar power and because the stakeholders, including student users of the facilities, showed interest in solar power.

 Joining the Regional Renewable Energy Procurement (R-REP) initiative was a critical step in making the solar project a reality.
 By joining with other Bay Area public agencies also interested in obtaining solar power, UC Berkeley received expert technical evaluation, an extensive vendor review and selection process, collaborative legal document development, and below market pricing.

 Student Support for Solar

 Students have had a keen interest in making these solar projects a reality.
 The R-REP solar installations were supported by a grant from The Green Initiative Fund in 2013.
 This grant helped provide initial investment and campus support for UC Berkeley to enter the R-REP program, allowing the campus to pursue solar installations.
 Furthermore, the TGIF grant funds a student engagement component so that these installations align with UC Berkeley's focus on research and teaching.
 TGIF was founded with the intention of bringing more clean energy to UC Berkeley, so TGIF is fulfilling one of its major goals through this project.